Travel.State.Gov > International Travel > Country Information > Grenada International Travel Information

 See our Fact Sheet on Grenada for additional information on U.S – Grenada relations.

-Victims of Crime: U.S. Citizen victims of crime should contact the local police first by dialing ‘911’, and the U.S. Embassy on emergency number (473) 407-2495.
-We can:
+Victims of Crime: Report crimes to the local police at 911, and contact the U.S. Embassy at (473) 407-2495.

-Arrest notifications in host country: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
+Arrest Notification: If you are arrested or detained, ask police or prison officials to notify the U.S. Embassy immediately.
 See our webpage for further information.

 Money: It is difficult to cash personal U.S. checks in Grenada.
 If accepted, they will take approximately six weeks to clear by a local bank.
 Major credit cards are widely accepted, and ATM facilities are available at all banks.
 Most hotels and restaurants take U.S. currency; however, change will be in local currency.